National Junior Honor Society

 Students in grades 6-8 who meet the requirements are eligible to be invited for membership.
 The qualifications for membership are based on the five pillars of NJHS:

-Scholarship: Per national guidelines, at a minimum, students must have achieved an 85 average, or Second Honors.
+- Scholarship: Per national guidelines, at a minimum, students must have achieved an 85 average, or Second Honors.

-Service: This involves voluntary service contributions to the school or community, done without compensation, separate from service hours required for Confirmation, Scouts, etc. Students will work on an STM NJHS service project together, and perform service independently, to meet this requirement.
+- Service: This involves voluntary service contributions to the school or community, done without compensation, separate from service hours required for Confirmation, Scouts, etc. Students will work on an STM NJHS service project together, and perform service independently, to meet this requirement.

-Leadership: Student leaders are those who are resourceful, good problem solvers, and idea contributors.
+- Leadership: Student leaders are those who are resourceful, good problem solvers, and idea contributors.
 Leadership experiences can be gained in school or community activities while working with and for others.

-Character: The student of good character is cooperative; demonstrates high standards of honesty and reliability; shows courtesy, concern, and respect for others; and maintains a clean disciplinary record.
+- Character: The student of good character is cooperative; demonstrates high standards of honesty and reliability; shows courtesy, concern, and respect for others; and maintains a clean disciplinary record.

-Citizenship: The student who demonstrates citizenship understands the importance of civic engagement; has a high regard for freedom and justice; respects democracy; recognizes that citizens follow laws at the local, state, and federal levels; and demonstrates mature participation and responsibility in activities such as scouting, community organizations, and school clubs.
+- Citizenship: The student who demonstrates citizenship understands the importance of civic engagement; has a high regard for freedom and justice; respects democracy; recognizes that citizens follow laws at the local, state, and federal levels; and demonstrates mature participation and responsibility in activities such as scouting, community organizations, and school clubs.

+Students who meet the scholarship requirement will have an opportunity to complete an application detailing their accomplishments in, and commitment to, service, leadership, character, and citizenship.
 Students who accept membership and are inducted into the chapter in January should be aware of the time and commitment involved with this honor.
-For example, there will be chapter meetings and member attendance obligations.
+There will be chapter meetings and member attendance obligations.
 Members must participate in chapter and individual service projects to benefit the school and community.